As summer hits and mint starts to take over our herb garden, Larb Gai, a Thai chicken dish, starts to take over our weekly menu.

 - Mix it up to cook the shallots until they wilt some.

-- Add in the lime juice, fish sauce, sugar, toasted rice powder and chili flakes by teaspoon, until you reach your desired flavor.
+- Add in the lime juice, fish sauce, sugar, roasted rice powder and chili flakes by teaspoon, until you reach your desired flavor.

 - Let the meat cool to around room temperature or so before adding the cilantro, mint, and green onions, so the herbs stay fresh.